pulumi/docs/content/blog/getting-started-on-digitalocean-with-pulumi/index.md

 }
 ```

-There are a number of things going on here.
-Firstly, we are declaring a `dropletTypeTag`.
-We will come back to what this
+Let's take a closer look at what we've programmed.
+First, we declared a `dropletTypeTag`; we'll come back to what this
-tag means a little later.
-Then we have a `userData` constant that we can pass to all the instances so we can see they are
+tag signifies later, below.
+Next, we have a `userData` constant that we can pass to all the instances, so that we can
-running a web server.
-Then we are declaring a `nameTag` constant.
-This means we can use the interpolation of the loop to
+see they are running a web server.
+Then, we are declaring a `nameTag` constant.
+This allows us to use the interpolation
-ensure that each of our droplets are tagged with the appropriate name.
-Then we can see that the region constant is being
+of the loop to ensure that each of our Droplets is tagged with the appropriate name.
+We can also see that the region
-used in the droplet declaration.
-We are then adding the droplet information back to the droplets array for use later.
+constant is being used in the Droplet declaration and we are adding the meta-information back to the Droplets array for
+later use.

 Our next piece of infrastructure is our load balancer.
-We are going to create a public load balancer, that will accept
+We are going to create a public load balancer that will accept
-connections on port 80 and forward those connections to the droplets that are attached on port 80.
+connections on port 80 and forward those connections to the Droplets that are attached on port 80.
 The infrastructure
 block looks as follows:

 ```typescript